Pluvie/ion/doc/API.md

 A pointer to the first available address in the *allocator* memory, after having made enough space for it.
-If the *amount* is greater than the *allocator* memory, then all of it shall be discarded and it shall be returned the beginning address of the allocator memory.
+If the *amount* is greater than the *allocator* memory, then all of it shall be discarded, and it shall be returned the beginning address of the allocator memory.

 #### Errors